Understanding Meditation and How to Meditate?

 As much as it is important to know what to do it is equally important to understand what not to do.
 There are some myths that always surround those who think of starting meditation.
 These are more of a kind of stereotype than myths, such as it is inherently religious, you need to sit cross-legged, and many more.
 So don’t fall for these traps as meditation is a skill and you can also learn it through the right practice.

 4. Focus on Breathing.

 Meditation is not about stopping the thoughts but learning to focus.
 So start it simple, by focusing all your concentration on inhalation and exhalation.
 There are many ways to concentrate on your breathing.
-One of the ways is to focus on contraction and expansion of lungs while you breather while the other way is to think about how the air passes through your nose in the process of breathing.
+One of the ways is to focus on contraction and expansion of the lungs while you breathe while the other way is to think about how the air passes through your nose in the process of breathing.
 You can even try to focus on the sound of your breathing.

 5. Sit for at least 2 minutes daily.

 When beginning to learn something new we should do it progressively.
 Like a big task can be easily done by dividing it into smaller segments, the same principle can be applied in learning meditation.
 Try to sit and focus on your breathing for almost 2 minutes in the starting days and when you get the hang of it, gradually increase the time.
 Step by step, reach the greater depth as meditation is about depth rather than height.

 6. Don’t quit.
 Resume.

 Your mind will take you away from your meditation state for certain.
 Don’t worry it is common.
 All you need to do is to get back again to the process of meditation, i.e. to concentrate on your breathing.
 You can also try counting your breath up to 10 and then start again.
 Remember if you get lost don’t quit just try again.